closedwall/100daysofcodewithpython/README.md

 - `snake.py`: this file is dedicated for the snake class which has different data members and member function.
 - `scoreboard.py`: this file is dedicated for the class of scoreboard which shows on the screen.
 - `food.py`: This file id dedicated for the class of food for the snake
+***
+## Day 22: Pong game
+  ### Overview
+  This is a simple Pong game created as part of my #100DaysOfCode with Python challenge.
+It's built using Python and turtle graphics library.

+  ### Features
+  - Paddle movement with keyboard controls.
+  - Ball mechanics, including bouncing off walls and paddles.
+  - Simple scoring system.

+  ### controls
+  - Use `W` and `S` keys to move the left paddle up and down.
+  - Use `Up` and `Down` arrow keys to move the right paddle up and down.